A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Experiments

 \subsection{Ablation Experiments}

 In this subsection, we verify the effectiveness of our CIGNN and CIATT components on the PEMS08 dataset.
-For comparison, we assign the state-of-the-art ASTGNN as the baseline.
-Moreover, $with$-CIGNN ($with$-CIATT) denotes the model using the CIGNN (CIATT) component, and CIGNN+CIATT denotes the model using CIGNN and CIATT components.
-We take the hourly data as input and show the predictive results for all prediction points, as shown in \figref{fig:pems08}.
-We find that $with$-CIGNN (resp. $with$-CIATT) outperforms the baseline by 1.04\%, 0.72\% and 1.50\% (resp.
+For comparison, we assign the state-of-the-art ASTGNN (w/o CIGNN \& CIATT) as the baseline.
+And, $with$-CIGNN ($with$-CIATT) denotes the model using only the CIGNN (CIATT) component, and CIGNN+CIATT denotes the model using the CIGNN and CIATT components.
+Our model takes the hourly data as the input for training and shows the prediction results for all prediction points, as shown in \figref{fig:pems08}.

+From the experimental results, we find that $with$-CIGNN (resp. $with$-CIATT) outperforms the baseline by 1.04\%, 0.72\% and 1.50\% (resp.
 2.74\%, 2.42\% and 2.13\%) in the metrics of MAE, RMSE and MAPE, respectively.
-CIGNN+CIATT outperforms the baseline by 5.72\%, 4.16\% and 3.61\% in the metrics of MAE, RMSE and MAPE, respectively.
-The experimental results show that the CIGNN and CIATT modules can achieve considerable improvements in predictive accuracy.
+Moreover, CIGNN+CIATT outperforms the baseline by 5.72\%, 4.16\% and 3.61\% in the metrics of MAE, RMSE and MAPE, respectively.
+Thus, the CIGNN and CIATT modules can make significant increases in prediction accuracy.
+We also find that the combined contribution (CIGNN+CIATT) is larger than the sum of the contributions of CIGNN and CIATT ($with$-CIGNN and $with$-CIATT).
+This shows that our CIGNN and CIATT are able to interact and positively influence each other by using the correlation information between spatial and temporal features.

-Furthermore, comparing the results in \figref{fig:pems08}, we find that the CIATT component effectively shows higher effectiveness than the CIGNN component in the traffic flow forecasting task.
-The main reason is the design of the stable and effective attention component by using SCorr and the construction of a new representation considering sensors with similar patterns.
-Compared with the baseline ASTGNN, the $with$-CIATT and CIGNN+CIATT models consider more similar patterns to supply a more stable attention mechanism for each time point.
+Furthermore, comparing the results, we find that the CIATT component shows higher effectiveness than the CIGNN component in the traffic flow forecasting task.
+In our model, the CIATT component focuses the attention weights on the most relevant sequence and constructs more correct features for the other components, as shown in \figref{fig:CIATT-diff}.
+Thus, a powerful improvement can be achieved by our CIATT component.